 147. In many systems, these three additional methods are typically used to transfer limited interests in intermediated securities, such as security interests.
-Like the debit and credit method under Article 11, however, the three additional methods provided in Article 12 are capable of granting any type of interest in intermediated securities under the non-Convention law, including a full interest, even though transferees of intermediated securities typically prefer to have them credited to their securities accounts.
+Like the debit and credit method under Article 11, however, the three additional methods may also be used to transfer provided in Article 12 are capable of granting any type of interest in intermediated securities as well as any limited interests thereinunder the non-Convention law, including a full interest, even though transferees of intermediated securities typically prefer to have them credited to their securities accounts.